Loan Comparison Calculator — Find the Best Loan Deal — India 2026

 How to compare loan offers from different banks?

-Compare loans by looking at four factors in this priority order: (1) Total cost of loan = total interest + processing fee + insurance charges (2) Monthly EMI amount and whether it fits your budget (3) Prepayment and foreclosure charges in case you want to repay early (4) Processing time and documentation requirements.
-The lowest interest rate does not always mean the cheapest loan due to hidden fees.
+Compare loans by looking at four factors: (1) Total cost = interest + processing fee + insurance (2) Monthly EMI and budget fit (3) Prepayment and foreclosure charges (4) Processing time and documentation.
+The lowest rate does not always mean cheapest loan due to hidden fees.

 Does a lower interest rate always mean lower cost?

 Not always.
-A loan with 8.5% interest and 1% processing fee may cost more than a loan with 8.7% interest and 0.25% processing fee especially for shorter tenures.
+A loan with 8.5% interest and 1% processing fee may cost more than one with 8.7% interest and 0.25% processing fee especially for shorter tenures.
 Also check if the rate is fixed or floating.
-Floating rates may start low but increase over time.
-Compare the total cost including all fees for the actual comparison.
+Compare total cost including all fees.

 Should I choose a fixed or floating rate loan?

-Floating rate loans currently start 0.25-0.50% lower than fixed rates and have historically been cheaper over long tenures as the RBI tends to cut rates over economic cycles.
-However floating rates carry the risk of increase during high inflation periods.
+Floating rates start 0.25-0.50% lower than fixed rates and have historically been cheaper over long tenures.
+However floating rates carry risk of increase during high inflation.
 For short tenure loans under 5 years fixed rate offers payment certainty.
 For longer tenures floating is usually more economical.

 Related Calculators